KShebek/cbe504/main.typ

 // 6.
 Make exam corrections a required homework problem.
 No extra credit.
 // 7.
 Match grading scale used by Thanos in CBE 503
 // 8.
 Enable "Hide totals in student grades summary" on Canvas
+// 9.
+Remove section 7.5.3 with desorption.
+It just feels weird.
+How can the TS be there but also have a Delta E_ads.
 #import "@preview/xarrow:0.3.1": xarrow
 #import "@preview/gentle-clues:1.0.0": tip, clue
 #import "@preview/whalogen:0.2.0": ce